Small cities push for street funding from state government

 When Minnesota residents pay taxes on gas, motor vehicles, auto parts and license fees, those dollars are combined into Minnesota’s Highway Users Tax Distribution fund, which generates more than $2.4 billion for Minnesota’s roads, highways and bridges.

 This year, Minnesota’s 87 counties received more than $600 million to construct and maintain county roadways, while municipalities received $193 million to spend on streets.
 But not all cities benefit from this fund.
 Only 148 cities with populations over 5,000 get direct benefits from municipal aid.
-More than 700 Minnesota cities are left out of this fund, including local towns like Le Sueur, Le Center, Cleveland, Kasota and Montgomery.
+More than 700 Minnesota cities are left out of this fund, including local towns like Kasota, Nicollet, Courtland, Le Sueur, Le Center, Cleveland and Montgomery.

 “It’s important to about 705 communities in the state of Minnesota,” said Montgomery City Administrator Brian Heck.
 “If there is a city under 5,000 population, the residents of that city do not get any benefit from the gas tax that they pay … None of us get money through the gas tax or other vehicle related taxes to support the maintenance on our local streets.”